opencog/atomspace/Design-Notes.md

    CollectionOf.

  * There's some unresolved tension with the overlapping duties of CollectionOf and FilterLink.
-Spcifically, of the CollectionOf type specification got fancy, got lamba-ish, it would start resembling a filter.
+Specifically, of the CollectionOf type specification got fancy, got lambda-ish, it would start resembling a filter.